AdobeDocs/campaign.en/help/v8/start/manage-permissions.md

 ![](assets/ootb-product-profiles.png)

-The default operator groups are:
+The default operator groups and their named rights are:

 1. **[!UICONTROL Administrator]** (admin)

    The operators in this group have full access to the instance.
-Administrators are users who can access the most technical parts of the interface.
-They hold the **[!UICONTROL Administration]** role and make sure that the platform is all set up.
+Administrators are users who can access the most technical parts of the user interface.

    This group contains the following named right: